New York City Hall: Exterior

 The building consists of a central pavilion with two projecting wings.
 The entrance, reached by a long flight of steps, has figured prominently in civic events for over a century and a half.
 There is a columned entrance portico capped by a balustrade, and another balustrade at the roof.
 The domed tower in the center was rebuilt in 1917 after the last of two major fires.
 The original Massachusetts marble facade, quarried from Alford, Massachusetts, and complemented with brownstone on the rear elevation, had deteriorated over time from pollution and pigeons.
 It was completely reclad in Alabama limestone above a Missouri granite base in 1954–56 by Shreve, Lamb & Harmon, architects of the Empire State Building.

 The steps of City Hall frequently provide a backdrop for political demonstrations and press conferences concerning city politics.
 Live, unedited coverage of events at City Hall is carried on NYC Media channel 74, a City Government-access television (GATV) official cable TV channel.

-Fencing surrounds the building's perimeter, with a strong security presence by the New York City Police Department.
+Fencing surrounds the building's perimeter, with a strong security presence by the New York City Police Department and other security.
 Public access to the building is restricted to tours and to those with specific business appointments.

 Interior

-On the inside, the rotunda is a soaring space with a grand marble stairway rising up to the second floor, where ten fluted Corinthian columns support the coffered dome, which was added in a 1912 restoration by Grosvenor Atterbury.
+On the inside, the rotunda is a soaring space with a grand marble stairway rising up to the second floor, where ten fluted Corinthian columns support the coffered dome, which was added in a 1912 restoration by Grosvenor Atterbury and John Almy Tompkins II.
 The rotunda has been the site of municipal as well as national events.
 Abraham Lincoln's coffin was placed on the staircase landing across the rotunda when he lay in state in 1865 after his assassination.
 Ulysses S. Grant also lay in state beneath the soaring rotunda dome – as did Colonel Elmer Ephraim Ellsworth, first Union officer killed in the Civil War and commander of the 11th New York Volunteer Infantry Regiment (First Fire Zouaves).

-There are 108 paintings from the late 18th century through the 20th.
-The New York Times declared it "almost unrivaled as an ensemble, with several masterpieces."
+There are 108 paintings from the late 18th century through the 20th century, which The New York Times declared were "almost unrivaled as an ensemble, with several masterpieces".
 Among the collection is John Trumbull's 1805 portrait of Alexander Hamilton, the source of the face on the United States ten-dollar bill.
 There were significant efforts to restore the paintings in the 1920s and 1940s.
-In 2006 a new restoration campaign began for 47 paintings identified by the Art Commission as highest in priority.
+In 2006, a new restoration campaign began for 47 paintings identified by the Art Commission as highest in priority.

 Official receptions are held in the Governor's Room, which has hosted many dignitaries including the Marquis de Lafayette and Albert Einstein.
 The building's Governor's Room hosted President-elect Abraham Lincoln in 1861.
 The Governor's Room, which is used for official receptions, also houses one of the most important collections of 19th-century American portraiture and notable artifacts such as George Washington's desk.